Bhanuprakash-ch/cloudfoundry-mkappstack/README.md

 Platform Deployment
 =======

-If you're following instructions from  [Platform Deployment Procedure: bosh deployment](https://github.com/trustedanalytics/platform-wiki/wiki/Platform-Deployment-Procedure:-bosh-deployment) take the  actions described below.

-From this point there are two paths you can follow to deploy TAP.
-The path you will choose depends on the way how you obtained artifacts package.

-**Solution 1** - Zip artifacts obtained from TAP team or prepared by building all components from sources.

 * Copy templates to new files `appstack.mk` and `secret.mk`:
 ```
 cp appstack.mk.tmpl appstack.mk
 cp secret.mk.tmpl secret.mk
 ```
 * Enter your environment information to `secret.mk`.
 Edit cloudfoundry api endpoint, user, password, org & space.

-* Set path to the artifacts.
+From this point there are two paths you can follow to deploy TAP.

+### Solution 1
+Do this when you have TAP zip artifacts.
+If you don't know what that means, check [apps deployment wiki page](https://github.com/trustedanalytics/platform-wiki/wiki/Platform-application-layer-deployment).

-* Open `appstack.mk` file and set artifact_pfx: `artifact_pfx = file://<artifacts_directory>`.
+* Open `appstack.mk` file and set artifact_pfx (path to the directory with individual application archives): `artifact_pfx = file://<artifacts_directory>`.

 _Note: if your artifacts are stored in `/tmp/PACKAGES` directory, your artifact_pfx should be set to: `artifact_pfx = file:///tmp/PACKAGES` (remember about "file://" prefix!)_